This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-Students who desire to take the ETS exam should submit their application to take the comprehensive examination and to graduate to the Graduate Office no later than the end of the first week of the term in which they desire to sit for the exam.
+Students must pass the ETS® MBA-MFT comprehensive exam in order to complete the MBA program.
+Students who wish to take the ETS exam must submit their application to take the comprehensive examination and an application to graduate to the Graduate Office no later than the end of the first week of the term in which they wish to sit for the exam.